roykho/woocommerce-geolocation-based-products/readme.txt

 == Upgrade Notice ==

+= 1.1.4 =

+* Fixed - Excluded product categories showing in WooCommerce product category widget
+* Fixed - Excluded products showing in WooCommerce products widget ( Fixed from WooCommerce 2.4 )
+* Fixed - Product category count was not updated from the excluded products and product categories

 == Changelog ==

 = 1.1.4 | 04-30-2015 =
 * Fixed - Excluded product categories showing in WooCommerce product category widget
 * Fixed - Excluded products showing in WooCommerce products widget ( Fixed from WooCommerce 2.4 )
+* Fixed - Product category count was not updated from the excluded products and product categories

 = 1.1.3 | 12-29-2014 =
 * Update - Cleaned up code